wndtnl/windtunnel.github.io/products/ksb/administration/images/images.md

 When using docker-in-docker, please have a look at the [Using Docker Runner](/tutorials/docker_runner) tutorial for additional instructions.

+## Image Requirements

+The Docker image used for the *bamboo-agent* container must meet certain requirements, in order for the plugin to function correctly:

+- The image must contain the agent installation files, and start the agent when the container starts.
+- The Bamboo server root url can be provided as the first container argument.
+- The agent must run as the *bamboo* user, with uid=1000 and gui=1000.
+- The agent home folder must be mountable below the path */home/bamboo/bamboo-agent-home*.
+- When using [secure token verification](https://confluence.atlassian.com/bamboo/agent-authentication-289277196.html#Agentauthentication-SecuritytokenverificationSecuritytokenverification), its value is accepted by the container as the environment variable SECURITY_TOKEN.
+- When using Docker-in-Docker, the Docker client must be installed.

+The easiest way to ensure these requirements are met is to use the images provided in our [Dockerhub repository](https://hub.docker.com/r/wndtnl/ksb-bamboo-agent).
+The source files for these images are maintained on [Github](https://github.com/wndtnl/ksb-bamboo-agent), and can be used to derive more specialized and internally distributed images from.

+In case of doubt, use the following values for the agent image:

+- ***Standalone***: wndtnl/ksb-bamboo-agent:nix-\<bamboo-version\>-prewarm
+- ***Docker-in-Docker***: wndtnl/ksb-bamboo-agent:nix-\<bamboo-version\>-prewarm-dind

+Where *\<bamboo-version\>* is replaced with the version of your Bamboo server.

 ## Administration

 Image management is done from the *Kubernetes Agents* > *Images* Bamboo administration page.
 Add a new image by clicking the *Add new image*